Access Control Points

 The waiver process for Army Standards is identified in AR 420-1.
 The Army Standard is effective for Military Construction design, and mandatory, where possible within statutory limitations, for major renovation projects in FY2013 and beyond.
 For COS purposes major renovations have been interpreted as those projects causing a change to the footprint of the ACP (e.g. change in number of lanes, location of active vehicle barriers or ID check, etc.).
 For those projects using prior years funds (those which do not meet the aforementioned triggers for the 2012 version of the Army Standard) the version of the Army Standard in effect will be utilized.
 Links to those previous versions can be found in the Library below.

-The aforementioned 13 April 2012 Army Standard for Access Control Points will be used in combination with the October 2018 version of the Army Access Control Points (ACPs) Standard Design.
-The October 2018 version replaces the May 2013 version.
+The aforementioned 13 April 2012 Army Standard for ACP will be used in combination with the September 2020 version of the Army ACP Standard Design and the February 2021 ACP Standard Design Drawings.